heroku/app-innovation/README.md

 - Map a few objects and corresponding fields
 - Enable the streaming API for Sync from Salesforce to Heroku Postgres

-## Bonus -- Once the data is synced to database, modify the database code in previous step to output the results from Salesforce
+## Bonus
-## Create a new route in index.js name it salesforce
+Once the data is synced to database, modify the database code in the previous step to output the results from Salesforce Create a new route in index.js, name it salesforce

 # 5 - Monitoring: Exercise
 ## Offense